 Located within the area of the Kuang Si Waterfall is this Asiatic Black Bear Rescue which is managed by Free the Bears.
 Sadly, these bears, known as Moon Bears, are prized for their bile which is used in traditional Chinese medicine.

-Captive Moon Bears are typically kept in horrific conditions in tiny cages, however, the bears here got lucky and were rescued.
-There is an interesting exhibit to learn more about these bears and the rescue effort, and you can even climb into a cage, like the one they live in, to see what it’s like.
+Captive Moon Bears are typically kept in horrific conditions in tiny cages; however, the bears here got lucky and were rescued.
+There is an interesting exhibit to learn more about these bears and the rescue effort.
+You can even climb into a cage, like the one they live in, to see what it’s like.

 There is no entry fee to visit the Tat Kuang Si Bear Rescue Center and donations are not required, but they are appreciated.
 You can also buy a t-shirt to support the bear rescue effort while also taking something home with you to remember the experience.

 This passion project was started by a couple from the Netherlands to teach the locals about biology, a course of study that is not included in local public schools.